• Skip to primary navigation

 Use a 1/3 measuring cup to scoop the batter onto the griddle.
 Space each pancake a few inches apart.

-Then, once bubbles for on the top of the pancake, flip it over.
-Don’t push down on the pancake, this is smush them and they won’t be light and fluffy!
+Then, once bubbles form on the top of the pancake, flip it over.

 Serve fresh and hot with warm butter, maple syrup, and fruit.